-Installation of an anti-scald valve is required.
+Installation of an tempering valve is required.
 This is an automatic cold water mixer on the hot water side of the tank, which supplies hot water to the house.
-Refer to the system schematics at the end of this document for the installation location of this valve.
+Refer to the system drawing and the illustrations on page 16, of this document, for the installation location of this valve.
 Only ASSE 1016 and 1017 certified valves are to be used with this system.
 See the system parts list, on page 26 of this document, for the valve recommended for this system.